itsjazzkun/Yet-Another-Tweeter-Basic-Clone/README.md

 ## Known Issues

-- Confrimations are not working
+- Confirmations are not working

 ## License
 This project is licensed under the MIT License.